 The Ripon Communication Consortium prepares students to be effective and ethical communicators in the 21st century.
 The Consortium is coordinated by Ripon’s Department of Communication, recipient of the 2014 Rex Mix Program of Excellence Award from the National Communication Association recognizing the best undergraduate communication program in America.
-Prospective students who are interested in applying for a Communication Consortium scholarship, can find more information here.

 Students participating in the consortium will benefit from: